dji-sdk/Onboard-SDK-Doc/source/sample-doc/msdk-comm.md

 * Obtain Control
 * Release Control
-* Activation
-* Take Off
-* Landing
 * Arm
 * Disarm
-* Go Home
-* Local Navigation Test

-STM32 supports ACK returned from the Flight Controller.
 ACK returned will be displayed on the Mobile app.